Peking duck: Notable restaurants

 A number of restaurants in Beijing specialise in Peking duck.
-Examples include Quanjude, Bianyifang, Changan Yihao (長安一號), Dayali, Beijing Xiaowangfu (北京小王府) and Dadong Kaoyadian (大董烤鴨店).
+Examples include Quanjude, Bianyifang, Changan Yihao (長安一號), Dayali, Siji Minfu（四季民福）, Beijing Xiaowangfu (北京小王府) and Dadong Kaoyadian (大董烤鴨店).
 Some restaurants, in particular Quanjude and Bianyifang, have long histories of serving high quality duck that they are now household names, or Lao zihao (老字号), literally "old brand name".
 In addition, Quanjude has received worldwide recognition, having been named a China Renowned Trademark in 1999.

 Duck Chang's Restaurant, established in 1975 in Virginia, United States, was the first Chinese restaurant to prepare and serve Peking duck without a 24-hour advanced notice.
 In 2018, the James Beard Foundation awarded Sun Wah BBQ in Chicago, Illinois, with their America's Classics award, specifically citing Sun Wah's three-course "Beijing Duck Feast" in their announcement of the award.

 Crispy aromatic duck

-Crispy aromatic duck (香酥鴨 xiang su ya) is a similar dish to Peking duck.
-It is very popular in the United Kingdom, where it was created in the latter half of the twentieth century.
+Crispy aromatic duck (香酥鴨 xiāng sū yā) is a similar dish to Peking duck.
+It is popular in the United Kingdom, where it was created in the latter half of the twentieth century.

 The duck is first marinated with spices, then steamed until tender, and finally deep fried until crispy.
 The meat has less fat and is drier and crispier compared to that of Peking duck.
-Crispy aromatic duck can also be seen in the United States, usually served with buns rather than pancakes.

-In Germany, some Asian fusion restaurants also serve crispy aromatic duck (Knusprige Ente), sometimes also labeled as Peking duck (Peking-ente, also Pekingente).
+In Germany, some Asian fusion restaurants also serve crispy aromatic duck (Knusprige Ente), sometimes also labeled as Peking duck (Peking-Ente, also Pekingente).
 The duck is marinated with spices and deep-fried, served together with stir-fried vegetables (Wokgemüse) over fried noodles or with rice.

+The traditional way of eating is to have the roasted duck carved into slices by the waiter, separate the duck skin and duck meat, and dip a little duck skin into each slice.
+Diners often wrap slices of duck meat in pancakes, and add sweet bean sauce, green onions, cucumber strips and other ingredients to make it a unified meal.